Preserve Just About Anything with These Quick and Easy Jam, Jelly, and Pickle Recipes

-A combination of McIntosh and Granny Smith apples (including skins and cores!) gives this jelly its well-balanced flavor and slight blush.
+A combination of McIntosh and Granny Smith apples (including skins and cores!) gives this jelly its well-balanced flavor and a gorgeous slight blush color.

-Pepper jelly is a spicy-sweet match for soft cheeses, such as goat or Camembert (or even cream cheese) -- especially when served atop crackers or crostini.
+Pepper jelly is a spicy-sweet match for soft cheeses, such as goat or Camembert (or even cream cheese), and that's especially true when it's all served atop crackers or crostini.
 You can also use the jelly as a glaze for chicken or pork: Melt it, then brush it on the meat before roasting or after grilling.

 Basic Jam Recipe

-Unlike jelly, jam contains pieces of fruit -- in fact, it's not much more than the fruit cooked down with sugar until it becomes thick and spreadable.
+Unlike jelly, jam contains pieces of fruit—in fact, a jam is not much more than the fruit cooked down with sugar until it becomes thick and spreadable.
 Like jellies, jams freeze beautifully, so you can enjoy the taste of summer long after the season is gone.

 Pickled Cherry Tomatoes